runtimeverification/evm-semantics/media/201908-trufflecon-workshop.md

 Thanks!
 -------

--   ConsenSys for hosting us!
+-   TruffleCon for hosting us!
 -   You all for attending!